Method of analytic tableaux: Tableaux for modal logics

 In a modal logic, a model comprises a set of possible worlds, each one associated to a truth evaluation; an accessibility relation specifies when a world is accessible from another one.
 A modal formula may specify not only conditions over a possible world, but also on the ones that are accessible from it.
 As an example, $\Box A$ is true in a world if $A$ is true in all worlds that are accessible from it.

 As for propositional logic, tableaux for modal logics are based on recursively breaking formulae into its basic components.
 Expanding a modal formula may however require stating conditions over different worlds.
 As an example, if $\neg \Box A$ is true in a world then there exists a world accessible from it where $A$ is false.
 However, one cannot simply add the following rule to the propositional ones.

 In propositional tableaux all formulae refer to the same truth evaluation, but the precondition of the rule above holds in one world while the consequence holds in another.
-Not taking into account this would generate incorrect results.
+Not taking this into account would generate incorrect results.
 For example, formula $a \land \neg \Box a$ states that $a$ is true in the current world and $a$ is false in a world that is accessible from it.
 Simply applying $(\land)$ and the expansion rule above would produce $a$ and $\neg a$, but these two formulae should not in general generate a contradiction, as they hold in different worlds.
 Modal tableaux calculi do contain rules of the kind of the one above, but include mechanisms to avoid the incorrect interaction of formulae referring to different worlds.

 Technically, tableaux for modal logics check the satisfiability of a set of formulae: they check whether there exists a model $M$ and world $w$ such that the formulae in the set are true in that model and world.
 In the example above, while $a$ states the truth of $a$ in $w$, the formula $\neg \Box a$ states the truth of $\neg a$ in some world $w'$ that is accessible from $w$ and which may in general be different from $w$.
 Tableaux calculi for modal logic take into account that formulae may refer to different worlds.